RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 .. code-block:: text

-   orca_2mkl HF  # assumes that a file named HF.gbw is present
+   orca_2mkl HF -molden  # assumes that a file named HF.gbw is present

 or we can use the ASH function **make_molden_file_ORCA** .
 The latter is more convenient as it can be used in the same script (see example files).